What Is an Average Timeline for a Short Sale?

-Another problem is the wait for the short sale timeline gives buyers too much time to think about buying the short sale.
-If they were buying a traditional sale, by the time they decided they did not like the home, hated the neighbors and wished they'd never laid eyes on the place, the transaction would be closed.
+Another problem is that the wait for the short sale timeline gives buyers too much time to think about buying the short sale.
+If they were buying a traditional sale, by the time they decided they did not like the home, hated the neighbors, and wished they'd never laid eyes on the place, the transaction would be closed.
 But short sales take so long that buyers have too much time to consider all the negatives and drawbacks.
 Sometimes, they develop cold feet.

-I had a seller cancel a short sale which she swore initially was her dream home.
+I had a buyer cancel a short sale which she swore initially was her dream home.
 She had the approval letter, and the lender was close to drawing documents.
 But the appraisal was $20,000 lower than the sales price because there very few sales in that neighborhood.
 The appraiser had to look outside of the area for comparable sales.
 He used sales that were not really comparable sales.
 The buyer was afraid the value of the home fell during her 30-day escrow period by $20,000, and she freaked out.